exequielmoneva/randomAPI/README.md

 Then, you should create your own virtual environment.
 If you don't know how to do it, you can follow [this tutorial](https://realpython.com/lessons/creating-virtual-environment/).

-In order to install the exact same dependencies, inside your virtual environment, you should use the requirements.txt file from the project using the following command:
+In order to install the exact same dependencies inside your virtual environment, you should use the requirements.txt file from the project using the following command:
 ```bash
 pip install -r requirements.txt
 ```
 #### Usage
-In order to use this project, you will have to use your terminal and, inside your virtual environment, run the following task:
+In order to use this project, you will have to use your terminal.
+Inside your virtual environment, run the following task:
 ```bash
 > set FLASK_APP=app.py
 > flask run